 What are the programs/options available to help you reduce your footprint?

-We believe that the solutions are out there, many times people just don’t know where to find them.
+We believe that the solutions are out there, many times people just do not know where to find them.
 We encourage you to read through the website and learn as much as you can, the more you know the better!
-We also encourage you send us feedback!
+We also encourage you to send us feedback!
 Information is always changing and we want to know what you think, how do you like our program?
 How can we improve?
 Is our information outdated or incorrect?
-We like success stories also, how did you use our information to reduce your emissions?
+We also like success stories, how did you use our information to reduce your emissions?
 Please send your thoughts to ZEN@ASES.org.

 In 2018, The City of Boulder emitted 1,513,520 metric tons of CO2 equivalent greenhouse gasses.
-54% of Boulders greenhouse gas emissions are from commercial and industrial sources, 17% is from residential sources, 28% is from transportation sources, and the last 1-2% is from other sources like landfills and wastewater.
-For perspective, New York City emits around 54,349,650 metric tons of CO2 per year, keep in mind that they are about 80 times larger of a city then we are by population.
+54% of Boulder’s greenhouse gas emissions are from commercial and industrial sources, 17% is from residential sources, 28% is from transportation sources, and the last 1-2% is from other sources like landfills and wastewater.
+For perspective, New York City emits around 54,349,650 metric tons of CO2 per year, keep in mind that NYC is about 80 times larger than Boulder by population.
 The Environmental Defense fund sponsored this cool (or not so cool) video to visualize just how much CO2 that is.